For Patients & Families

-The medical team at the Ivy Center – as well as our patient-support specialist and social workers – are all focused on the challenges unique to people living with brain tumors.
+The medical team at The Ben & Catherine Ivy Center for Advanced Brain Tumor Treatment – as well as our patient-support specialist and social workers – are all focused on the challenges unique to people living with brain tumors.
 Our goal is to provide you a personalized, comprehensive treatment plan and access to services that ensure that your experience is as free of stress as possible.

 Integrative Patient Support Program

 In the video below, Dr. Greg Foltz of the Swedish Neuroscience Institute talks about the importance of integrative care at the Ivy Center.
 He discusses one of the most important parts of care - helping patients to not feel alone with their diagnosis.

 In 2010, the Ivy Center added a unique position: an integrative patient support specialist.
 This provider works directly with brain tumor patients, offering:

 - Emotional support

 - Support Services